 Hindu naming ceremony: Namkaran is the traditional Hindu Indian practice of naming the baby child.
-Nama literally means ‘name’ and karana means ‘to make, to effect’.
-The Namkaran is held at home or in a temple where the father of the child whispers the name in the child’s right ear usually after 2 or 3 weeks of the child’s birth.
+Nama means ‘name’ and karana means ‘to make, to effect’.
+The Namkaran is held at home or in a temple where the father of the child whispers the name in the child’s right ear, usually after 2 or 3 weeks of the child’s birth.
 The ceremony usually takes place on the twelfth day after birth.
 Choosing a Hindu name is a difficult process.
-Friends and relatives are invited celebrate the namkaran ceremony.
+Friends and relatives are invited to celebrate the namkaran ceremony.

-However in modern times, people do keep with tradition yet play modern.
-After all with sons and daughters migrating, it can be quite difficult for foreigners to pronounce a tongue twisting mythological name.
-Hence the custom and traditions are followed these days yet the names are kept simple.
+However, in modern times, people do keep with tradition yet play modern.
+After all, with sons and daughters migrating, it can be quite difficult for foreigners to pronounce a tongue-twisting mythological name.
+Hence the custom and traditions are followed these days, yet the names are kept simple.

 According to the Grihyasutras, there are 5 requisites to selecting a name for the baby.
 This is the name that the child is will be called.
-It depends on the culture, religion & education of the family, and should be auspicious.
+It depends on the culture, religion & education of the family and should be auspicious.

 1. The name of the baby should be easy to pronounce and sound pleasant.